yoongun/electic-vote/README.md

 # GalicMugwort
-Voting system made for e-democracy
+A voting system made for e-democracy